 Equipped with folding wings and an arrester hook for shipboard operations, the type could also be operated in a seaplane configuration.

-The all-metal fuselage incorporated two integral watertight compartments to aid floatation in the event of a forced landing at sea as featured in the earlier Blackburn M.1/30A which is described separately elsewhere on this website.
+The all-metal fuselage incorporated two integral watertight compartments to aid floatation in the event of a forced landing at sea as featured in the earlier Blackburn M.1/30A.

-This design eliminated most bracing wires and allowed the wings to be folded with the full underwing bomb load still in place.
+This design eliminated most bracing wires, allowing the wings to be folded, with the full underwing bomb load still in place.
 Ailerons were provided on all four wings and could be collectively lowered to act as camber-changing flaps.

 Defensive armament comprised a fixed forward-firing Vickers machine gun and a Vickers K gun, operated from a low drag mount in the rear cockpit.
 Offensive armament included a 1,500 The lb torpedo beneath the fuselage or an equivalent bomb load carried underwing.

-The B-6 went to Martlesham Heath for trials in November 1933 and during 1934 it took part in deck-landing trials on board HMS Courageous.
+The Blackburn B-6 went to Martlesham Heath for trials in November 1933, whilst shortly afterwards in 1934, it took part in deck-landing trials on board HMS Courageous.

-16 aircraft produced as Shark I were followed by the main production variant, the Shark II.
-It was fitted with a 760 hp Tiger VI, or an 840 hp Pegasus IX engine, of which three pre-production and 126 were built.
+16 aircraft produced as Blackburn Shark I were followed by the main production variant, the Blackburn Shark II.
+This was fitted with a 760 hp Tiger VI, or an 840 hp Pegasus IX engine, of which three pre-production and 126 were built.

-The Shark was replaced in service in its primary role by the Fairey Swordfish although a number of aircraft were still retained for use such as the 22 which were converted as target tugs.
-Others undertook roles as training and communications aircraft with some continuing in service until 1942.
+The Blackburn Shark was replaced in service in its primary role by the Fairey Swordfish, although a number of aircraft were still retained for use as such, whilst 22 which were converted as target tugs.
+Others undertook roles as training and communications aircraft, with some continuing in service until 1942.

-The aircraft met with some export success, with six Shark IIA being purchased by Portugal.
-These aircraft could carry four 112 lb bombs, two 230 lb bombs or one 550 l bomb under each wing, Three of the aircraft were equipped to carry a torpedo whilst the other three had a large under-fuselage fuel tank between the undercarriage legs.
+The aircraft met with some export success, with six Blackburn Shark IIA being purchased by Portugal.
+These aircraft could carry four x 112 lb bombs, two x 230 lb bombs or one x 550 lb bomb, held under each wing.
+Three of these aircraft were alternatively equipped to carry a torpedo, whilst the other three had a large, under-fuselage fuel tank between the undercarriage legs.
 These aircraft were powered by the 700 hp Tiger VIC.

-Seven Shark II aircraft were followed by two Shark III (with Pegasus III engines) which were supplied to the Royal Canadian Air Force.
-The latter of these were followed by a further 17 aircraft which were manufactured in Vancouver by Boeing Aircraft of Canada and equipped with the 840 hp Pegasus IX engine.
-The Shark remained in RCAF service until August 1944.
+Seven Blackburn Shark II aircraft were followed by two Blackburn Shark III (with Pegasus III engines), which were supplied to the Royal Canadian Air Force.
+The latter of these were followed by a further 17 aircraft, manufactured in Vancouver by Boeing Aircraft of Canada, and equipped with the 840 hp Pegasus IX engine.
+The Blackburn Shark remained in RCAF service until August 1944.